Morphonodepredictivemodel/morphonode/README.md

 # Morphonode Predictive Model (MPM)
 The **Morphonode Predictive Model**, and the related **R** package `morphonode`, is the computational framework for ultrasound signatures detection and malignancy prediction in vulvar cancer.
+The MPM suite has two main purposes: predicting the (risk of) malignancy and the risk of single/multiple metastases, given an ultrasound profile.
+It provides a non-invasive diagnostic tool, highly accurate and easy to use, also in absence of experienced human examiners.

 &nbsp;